-If you are a professional designer, or have a keen design eye and skillsets in design tools, you may be more well equipped to handle the task of putting together your pitch deck.
-On the otherhand, many founders struggle with getting up to a 30,000 foot view on their company and telling their story the way an investor would find enticing.
+If you are a professional designer, or have a keen design eye and skillsets in design tools, you may be more well equipped to handle the task of putting together your own pitch deck.
+Even with design skills, many founders struggle with getting up to a 30,000 foot view on their company and telling their story the way an investor would find enticing.
 So if you are a first time founder and/or a technical founder, or someone with limited design skills , working with an expert may be a better option.

 Use a Template

-An attractive option for the founder DIY-ing their own pitch deck is the pitch deck template.
-There are many of these floating around on the web.
+A seemingly attractive option for the founder DIY-ing their own pitch deck is the pitch deck template.
+There are many of these floating around on the internet.
 In fact, we have a whole blog post on pitch deck templates.
 We even have a free template you can download there.
-But, the problem with using a template is that while they are free, they do not provide enough direction to ensure your deck is effective.
-The often stale set of common slides will be an OK place to start, but they will not help you shine on their own.
+But, the problem with using a template is that while they are free or very lost cost, they do not provide enough direction to ensure your deck is effective.
+The stale set of common slides will be an OK place to start, but they will not help you shine on their own.
 Along the same lines, pitch deck templates utilize pre-designed slide options–some more tailored than others–that you can “input” your content into and customize.